fb pixel

 #3.
 Be rinse smart

-Excessive mouth rinsing after brushing your teeth is counterproductive in terms of fluoride effectiveness, as most of it gets washed away.
+Excessive mouth rinsing after brushing your teeth is counterproductive regarding fluoride effectiveness, as most of it gets washed away.

-However, rinsing your mouth out after eating helps remove food debris that creates plaque, and eventually tartar.
+However, rinsing your mouth after eating helps remove food debris that creates plaque and eventually tartar.

-Rinse your mouth with water, or an ADA approved therapeutic mouthwash.
-If you’re experiencing tender gums that are red or inflamed, you can use a saltwater rinse to encourage a natural healing process.
+Rinse your mouth with water or an ADA-approved therapeutic mouthwash.
+Use a saltwater rinse to encourage natural healing if you’re experiencing tender, red, or inflamed gums.

 #4.
 Avoid sugary and starchy foods

-The health of your teeth and gums is directly affected by what you eat and drink.
-Simple carbohydrates and foods that are high in sugar encourage plaque growth.
+The condition of your teeth and gums is affected directly by the foods and beverages you consume.
+Simple carbohydrates and foods high in sugar encourage plaque growth.

-As we touched on before, a build-up of plaque leads to tartar.
-And tartar is a major contributor to poor gum health.
+As mentioned, plaque buildup leads to tartar, a major contributor to poor gum health.

 It’s best to consume a wholesome and nutritious diet that consists of things like: